awsdocs/iam-user-guide/doc_source/intro-structure.md

 ## Actions<a name="intro-structure-actions"></a>

 After your request has been authenticated and authorized, AWS approves the actions in your request\.
 Actions are defined by a service, and are the things that you can do to a resource, such as viewing, creating, editing, and deleting that resource\.
-For example, IAM supports the around 40 actions for a user resource, including the following actions:
+For example, IAM supports around 40 actions for a user resource, including the following actions:

 + `CreateUser`